vbaranikumar/chef-web-docs/chef_master/source/custom_resources.rst

 * the ``action`` block uses the built-in collection of resources to tell the chef-client how to install Apache, start the service, and then create the contents of the file located at ``/var/www/html/index.html``
 * ``action :create`` is the default resource, because it is listed first; ``action :delete`` must be called specifically (because it is not the default resource)

 Once built, the custom resource may be used in a recipe just like any of the resources that are built into Chef.
-The resource gets its name from the cookbook and from the file name in the ``/resources`` directory, with an underscore (``_``) separating them.
-For example, a cookbook named ``exampleco`` with a custom resource named ``site.rb`` is used in a recipe like this:
+Its use in a recipe looks like this:

 .. code-block:: ruby

-   exampleco_site 'httpd' do
+   web_site 'httpd' do
      homepage '<h1>Welcome to the Example Co. website!</h1>' end